 |Assessment criteria ||Criteria that give biological information (such as inhibition of intended target), tumor response, and dose-dependent toxicity ||Should reflect benefit to patients, such as overall survival, quality of life, and toxic effects |

 |Choice of patients ||Patients most likely to demonstrate an effect ||Patients representative of those to whom the treatment will be applied |

 |Entry criteria ||Idealized conditions: exclude patients with conditions that might decrease chance of showing an effect ||Real-life conditions: include patients who are expected to receive treatment at end of trial |

 The evaluation of new cancer treatments usually involves progression through a series of clinical trials.
 Phase I trials are designed to evaluate the relationship between dose and toxicity and aim to establish a tolerable schedule of administration.
 Phase II trials are designed to screen treatments for their antitumor effects in order to identify those worthy of further evaluation.
-Phase I and Phase II trials are explanatory—they assess the biological effects of treatment on host and tumor in small numbers of subjects ...
+Phase I and Phase II trials are explanatory—they assess the biological effects of treatment on host and tumor in small ...